jbulger82/LLAMA_Hub/README.md

 ---

-## Why This Beats the Stock `llama.cpp` UI
+## Why This Improves the Stock `llama.cpp` UI

 - **Multi-provider orchestration**
   Talk to your local `llama-server` (or any OpenAI-compatible endpoint) and optionally fall back to Gemini/OpenAI for reasoning, embeddings, or vision.

 - **Embedded RAG UI**
-  Drag-and-drop files, embed, search, and manage memory from the Knowledge Base view — no extra scripts required.
+  Drag-and-drop files, embed, search, and amanage memory from the Knowledge Base view — no extra scripts required.

 - **Smart Canvas**
   Inline file workspace with previews (PDF/DOCX/Markdown/text/images), editing, and chat-aware context.